-With the help of SqlBak you can create not only scheduled backup jobs but also add a maintenance job which will execute a DBCC SHRINKFILE operation regularly and automatically.
+With the help of SqlBak, you can create not only scheduled backup jobs but also add a maintenance job that will execute a DBCC SHRINKFILE operation regularly and automatically.

-or choose it from the list of predefined by pressing the “Add from template” button.
+or choose it from the list of predefined by pressing the “Insert from a template” link.

 Once completed, don’t forget to set up a script execution schedule and enable email notifications, if necessary.
 That’s it.